 - mouth sores or swelling of the lining of the mouth, nose, eyes, throat, intestines, or vagina

 These are not all of the possible side effects of KeytrudaTM.
 Talk to your healthcare team for more information.
 For more information, ask your doctor or pharmacist.

 Call your provider and healthcare team at once if you experience any side effect that bothers you or that does not go away.

 Keytruda may cause serious side effects.
 A serious side effect is a side effect that can sometimes become life-threatening.
 They can happen anytime during treatment or even after your treatment has ended.

-- Lung problems (pneumonitis): shortness of breath, chest pain, new or worse cough.
+- Lung problems (pneumonitis): shortness of breath, chest pain, new or worsening cough.

 - Intestinal problems (colitis) that can lead to tears or holes in your intestine: diarrhea or more bowel movements than usual, stools that are black, tarry, sticky, or have blood or mucus, severe stomach area (abdominal) pain or tenderness

-- Liver problems, including hepatitis: yellowing of your skin or the whites of your eyes; nausea or vomiting; pain on the right side of your stomach area (abdomen), sark urine, bleeding or bruising more easily than normal.
+- Liver problems, including hepatitis: yellowing of your skin or the whites of your eyes; nausea or vomiting; pain on the right side of your stomach area (abdomen), dark urine, bleeding or bruising more easily than normal.

-- Hormone gland problems (especially thyroid, pituitary, adrenal glands, and pancreas): rapid heartbeat; weight loss or weight gain; increased sweating; feeling more hungry or thirsty; urinating more often than usual; hair loss; feeling cold; constipation; your voice gets deeper; muscle aches; dizziness or fainting; headaches that will not go away or unusual headache.
+- Hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas): rapid heartbeat; weight loss or weight gain; increased sweating; feeling more hungry or thirsty; urinating more often than usual; hair loss; feeling cold; constipation; your voice gets deeper; muscle aches; dizziness or fainting; headaches that will not go away or unusual headache.